esmero/archipelago-deployment/docs/upgradeFromD8toD9.md

-docker exec -ti esmero-php bash -c " drush pm-uninstall module_missing_message_fixer" docker exec -ti esmero-php bash -c " drush pm-uninstall jsonapi_earlyrendering_workaround" docker exec -ti esmero-php bash -c " drush pm-uninstall markdown" docker exec -ti esmero-php bash -c " drush pm-uninstall role_theme_switcher" docker exec -ti esmero-php bash -c " drush pm-uninstall key_value"
+docker exec -ti esmero-php bash -c " drush pm-uninstall module_missing_message_fixer" docker exec -ti esmero-php bash -c " drush pm-uninstall jsonapi_earlyrendering_workaround" docker exec -ti esmero-php bash -c " drush pm-uninstall markdown" docker exec -ti esmero-php bash -c " drush pm-uninstall webprofiler" docker exec -ti esmero-php bash -c " drush pm-uninstall key_value"

 *Note:* If we happened to remove via `composer` a module without using `--no-update` then the `drush pm-uninstall` would totally fail and many other things will become weird!
 NEVER do that.
 You can always `drush pm-uninstall` first in the future if you are not going to remember to use `--no-update`, just to be double safe.